pgxn/pgxn-manager/README.md

       cpan Plack::Middleware::ReverseProxy

 * Edit the production configuration file.
-The there are only additional keys to edit:
+The there are only a few additional keys to edit:

     1. Add the ReverseProxy middleware.
 The "middleware" key should end up looking something like this: